 - Do you check vaccination certificates?

-Because that's the age that puppies start to turn into teens and their training needs change from needing lots of socialising to needing lots of control.
+Our Puppy Classes have a maximum start age of under 18 weeks because that's the age that puppies start to turn into teens and their training needs change from needing lots of socialising to needing lots of control.
 It's linked to the cutting of adult teeth.

 The evidence for the onset of adolescence varies depending on which expert you're talking to, but 18 weeks is a good guideline and it's the one we've chose to plump with.
 Individual dogs and breeds also mature at different rates so it really is a judgement call when your dog's puppyhood ends and his teen months begin.